 II.
 Introduction

 The importance of monitoring drought is indispensable for countries whose economic viability is strongly tied to agriculture.
 Uruguay is such a country.
 In 2009 the country lost an estimated $400 to $450 million USD due to a several months long drought (MercoPress, 2009).
 Moreover, a good proportion of Uruguay’s energy power is produced form hydroelectric sources, which are highly sensitive to drought conditions (MercoPress, 2009).
 During the late 1980’s drought reduced the output of hydroelectric power by so much that the country had to resort to the more expensive option of importing petroleum and adopting strict energy conservation efforts to keep up with the country’s energy demands (National Drought Mitigation Center, 2013).
-Therefore, decision support tools that specifically address response strategies to drought will become increasingly useful to farmers, insurance providers, and policy makers as they deal with an even more volatile climate in the coming future.
+Therefore, decision support tools that specifically address response strategies to drought will become increasingly useful to farmers, insurance providers, and policy makers as they deal with an even more volatile climate in the future.

 The preceding terms for this project created a Drought Severity Index (DSI) tool based on the methodology of Rhee et al. (2010).
-The DSI that was created uses the climatological anomalies of NASA’s Moderate-Resolution Imaging Spectrometer (MODIS) daytime land surface temperature (LST) data, precipitation data from the Climate Prediction Center’s Morphing Technique (CMORPH), and MODIS Normalized Difference Water Index (NDWI) data.
+The DSI uses the climatological anomalies of NASA’s Moderate-Resolution Imaging Spectrometer (MODIS) daytime land surface temperature (LST) data, precipitation data from the Climate Prediction Center’s Morphing Technique (CMORPH), and MODIS Normalized Difference Water Index (NDWI) data.
 In order to validate the DSI data, it was compared to percent available water (PAW) data from a soil water balance (SWB) model provided by the Instituto Nacional de Investigación Agropecuaria (INIA).
 The end result of the project produced the following index for drought monitoring to be used within Uruguay:

 (1/4) scaled LST-a + (1/2) scaled CMORPH-a + (1/4) scaled NDWI-a.
 (1)